wmcooper2/issue-tracker/progress.md

 ## June

+### 27th
+60 - I spent time working on refactoring and just general clean up of the express server app as it's getting a little messy.
+180 - I didn't spend this time directly on the app.
+Instead I was using this time to figure out how to pass around the MongoDB while using express Router, but I couldn't figure that out on my own by reading the docs and many blogs.
+The blogs were not very helpful...
+30 - It took a while to find the clue to properly updating a nested filed in a document in MongoDB.
+[This link](https://choicetechlab.com/blog/monk-driver-mongodb-update-existing-documents/) gave me the clue.
+Basically, "dates.lastEdited" not "dates : { lastEdited: ... }"is what should be used within the $set object when updating a document.
+You have to use dot notation within a string to get the nested field.

+### 26th
+Did nothing today.
+Need to rest after long day of teaching 2nd graders...

 ### 25th
 60 - I'm stuck on too many styling issues with Material-ui.
 I think I need to dive deeper into how it works and build my understanding of it works before I continue.
 I've wasted a lot of time already trying different ways of getting the stylings to work and things that I don't expect are happening.
 This is a sign that I need to take a step back and read the documentation more.
 30 - The issue with the dates not updating properly in the server has me a little confused.
 I need to play with that more before I tackle it again.
 I feel like I'm wasting too much time with the Date objects.